Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - submit your exercise.md

 1. Click __Compare & pull request__.

-1. Make sure the __base repository__ is the main PySkillz repository and the base branch is master.
+1. Make sure the __base repository__ is the main PySkillz repository and the base branch is `master`.

-Give your PR a clear title, e.g., "Add new exercise: my_new_exercise".
+1. Give your PR a clear title, e.g., `"Add new exercise: my_new_exercise"`.

-In the description, include:
+1. In the description, include:

-Skill topic and skill group for placement.
+  * Skill topic and skill group for placement.

-Any notes about random test cases or special instructions for reviewers.
+  * Any notes about random test cases or special instructions for reviewers.

-Submit the pull request.
+1. Submit the pull request.

-4. Review and Merge
+## Review and Merge

-The PySkillz team will review your PR, provide feedback if needed, and merge it into the main repository.
+* The PySkillz team will review your PR, provide feedback if needed, and merge it into the main repository.

-Once merged, your exercise becomes live in the playground for learners!
+* Once merged, your exercise becomes live in the playground for learners!

-💡 Tip: Always double-check your folder and file names before committing.
+>💡 Tip: Always double-check your folder and file names before committing.
 GitHub is case-sensitive, and the playground relies on the exact naming conventions.